Aleppo offensive (November–December 2016): Syrian forces

 The offensive on Aleppo was announced on the same day, with the start of heavy Syrian and Russian airstrikes.
 The Syrian Armed Forces and allied militias made "final preparations" for a large-scale assault into eastern Aleppo. while aircraft from the Syrian Air Force hit rural and suburban areas around the rebel-controlled sector.
 The city itself was later attacked by jets and helicopters with conventional and barrel bombs.
-The Syrian Command assembled a ground force composed of Syrian special troops, Hezbolla militias and allied Iraqi paramilitaries.
+The Syrian Command assembled a ground force composed of Syrian special troops, Hezbollah militias and allied Iraqi paramilitaries.

 The offensive

 Initial fighting and Army approach to Hanano

 On 16 November the Syrian Army, supported by Russian airstrikes, stormed the Rashidun and Aqrab districts in southwestern Aleppo, but were repelled by the rebels.
 Amid exchanges of shelling by both sides, clashes renewed in the Jamiat al-Zahra district of western Aleppo.

 On 19 November, after heavy bombardment of eastern Aleppo, the Syrian Army attempted to advance in the Sheikh Saeed district in the southeast but were again repelled by the rebels.
 Meanwhile, pro-government forces advanced in the northeast.
 The Army seized the southern and central parts of the Bustan Al-Basha district, leaving them in control of 75 percent of the area.
 In addition, in the evening, after two days of Syrian and Russian airstrikes, the Tiger Forces took control of the strategic Zouhor hill which overlooks the Hanano district and most of rebel-controlled east Aleppo.
 At the same time, the Army advanced in the southwestern Aleppo district of Aqrab.
 The Tiger Forces also advanced southwest from the Zouhor hill into the old Sheikh Najjar factories, and seized most of them after intense clashes.

 The next day, the Army managed to progress to the entrance of the Hanano district.
 In the evening, a rebel counter-attack against Zouhor hill and the factories area was launched and eventually repelled.
 By the end of the day, the Army managed to enter the Hanano district.
 On 21 November, government advanced in the old Sheikh Najjar factories, the Hanano housings and the nearby Islamic cemetery, while a second Army attack in 48 hours was launched on the southern Sheikh Saeed District.
 Although the rebels repelled this attack as well, they reportedly suffered heavy casualties.